 Starting at 5 pm the zoo turns on an extravagant Christmas light display and has Santa visit, reindeer, crafts, and the carousel running.
 We arrived right as they opened and were able to see quite a few animals along with the lights.
 The tigers were prowling (all the cats were pretty active), and all of the houses—monkeys, snakes & reptiles, etc. were open.

-Make sure to dress warm and for young children, don’t forget strollers because it is quite a walk.
+Make sure to dress warm and for young children, and don’t forget strollers because it is quite a walk.
 We tucked blankets around both our boys in the strollers and they seemed to stay plenty warm.
-For more information, check out the Hogle Zoo’s website.
+There is hot chocolate and food on sale, too.